 Lowell B. Komie Stories

-Publication Note: Lowell B. Komie's stories have appeared in various journals, and collected in Lowell B. Komie, The Judge's Chambers (Chicago: American Bar Association, 1983)(Chicago: Academic Chicago Publishers, 1987), The Lawyer's Chambers and Other Stories (Swordfish/Chicago, 1994), and The Night Swimmer: A Man in London and Other Stories (Chicago: Swordfish/Chicago, 1999), along with his non-law related stories.
-Komie's law-related stories were republished in the Legal Studies Forum (with an introduction by James R. Elkins)(vol. 25, 2001) and then collected in Lowell B. Komie, The Legal Fiction of Lowell B. Komie (Chicago: Swordfish/Chicago, 2005)(with an introduction and reader's guide to the stories by Elkins).
+Publication Note: Lowell B. Komie's stories appear in the following collections: The Judge's Chambers (Chicago: American Bar Association, 1983)(Chicago: Academic Chicago Publishers, 1987), The Lawyer's Chambers and Other Stories (Swordfish/Chicago, 1994), The Night Swimmer: A Man in London and Other Stories (Chicago: Swordfish/Chicago, 1999).
+Komie's lawyer stories were republished in the Legal Studies Forum (with an introduction by James R. Elkins)(vol. 25, 2001) and then collected in Lowell B. Komie, The Legal Fiction of Lowell B. Komie (Chicago: Swordfish/Chicago, 2005)(with an introduction and reader's guide to the stories by Elkins).